Skip to Main Content

 Residential Property Insurance Report

-Part I collects total premiums and exposures for each Amount of Insurance Range per Policy Form and
+• Part I collects total written premiums and exposures for each policy form stratified by the amount of insurance coverage available.

-The different Policy types below link to tables that contain Premiums, Exposures and Annual Average Premiums data for each Policy Type, for experience years 2001-2017.
-The increase/decrease in premiums/exposures can be attributed to a number of factors.
+Please note that any increase/decrease in premiums/exposures can be attributed to a number of factors.
 For the purpose of this report, no assumptions are made as to why these trends have occurred.

 C. Fire and Earthquake Policy Counts by County